Susan Ciriclio

-Susan Efay Ciriclio (November 27, 1946 -August 19, 2018), also known as S.E.
-Ciriclio, was an American photographer and educator particularly known for her photographic mapping project "Neighborhood".
+Susan Efay Ciriclio (November 27, 1946 – August 19, 2018), also known as S.E.
+Ciriclio, was an American photographer and educator known for her photographic mapping project Neighborhood.

 She lived and worked in Oakland, California.
 Ciriclio worked for 40 years as a professor of photography at California College of the Arts (CCA), retiring as Professor Emerita in 2017.

 Life and education

 Ciriclio was born in 1946 in New York City, grew up in Westchester County, New York and later moved to Phoenix, Arizona.
 While she was a student at Phoenix College, she worked as a dispatcher and crime scene photographer for the Phoenix Police Department.

 She received an A.A. from Phoenix College in 1969, a B.F.A. from California College of Arts and Crafts in 1972, and a M.F.A. from Mills College in 1974.

 Career

-Early in her teaching career, Ciriclio was an instructor in photography at Chabot College and San Francisco Art Institute.
-Ciriclio was chair of CCA's photography program from 1988 to 1992, and 1999—2008.
-In addition to her work as a professor of photography at California College of the Arts, she also served as interim Vice President for Academic Affairs from 1986 to 1987 and as Vice President for Academic Affairs from 1989 to 1992.
-During her time in the position, Ciriclio made great progress in budget planning and faculty governance.
+Early in her teaching career, Ciriclio was an instructor in photography at Chabot College and the San Francisco Art Institute.
+She chaired CCA's photography program from 1988 to 1992 and again from 1999 to 2008.

-Aside from her work as a photography educator and academic administrator, Ciriclio also served on the board of directors at San Francisco Camerawork Gallery from 1983 to 1986.
+In addition to serving as a professor of photography at the California College of the Arts, she was interim Vice President for Academic Affairs from 1986 to 1987 and Vice President for Academic Affairs from 1989 to 1992.
+In addition to her work as a photography educator and academic administrator, Ciriclio served on the board of directors of San Francisco Camerawork from 1983 to 1986.